Find out how to collect your username and password and register online.

 On a non-student visa

-Completing Registration is different if you’re an international student with a non-student visa and haven’t been issued a CAS by the University.
+Completing Registration is different if you’re an international student with a non-student visa, and you haven’t been issued a CAS by the University.
 You do not need to attend an in-person Registration system and can upload your documents online.

 Paying your fees